 If you are running in shallow mud infested water, watch the motor's overboard tell-tail indicator, (pee hole).
 This water indicator HAS to be functioning otherwise you WILL get the motor hot enough due to no water cooling it and could burn the motor up, usually by seizing the pistons in the block.
 If it just stops peeing and you caught it before the engine faltered, you might try shutting it down, wait a few minutes, then try again.
 This may take 6-8 tries, but it usually works.
 If not then you need to row, as the motor CAN NOT be run without water circulating thru the water passages.
 You might try using a wire poked up inside the pee hole to see if just that indicator is plugged as water may be in the engine but not coming out a plugged pee hole.
 Start it up again and watch this pee hole for water being squirted out in a steady stream.
 If so then you are on your way.

-No Forward Problem : I had one reader have a problem with no forward, but only had reverse.
+No Forward Problem : I had one reader who was using a remote console system, who had a problem with no forward, but only reverse.
 He traced it down to a hidden rusty shifting cable that the outer sheath had exploded.
 This was a recent purchase for him and apparently the boat had sat for a while, during which time the inner cable had rusted to the outer cable.
 When he took it for his maiden voyage he was surprised in that he only had reverse because when he tried to shift it the outer cable exploded as shown in the photo below.
 This could very well have been rusted in the opposite position.

 Off The Water Maintenance/Repairs : To flush the motor, there is a 3/8" stainless bolt head on the LH side just below the juncture of the motor's midsection and where it bolts to the jet lower unit.
 This is a flushing fitting hole.
 Mercury sells a flushing adapter that uses a 3/8" National Course bolt thread on one end and a female garden hose end on the other.

 Mercury's Quick-Silver part number is #24789A 1 with the actual name being "Flushing Device".
-Also OMC Johnson/Evinrude uses the same adapter to back-flush their 9.9/15hp 2 stroke outboard motors (and maybe more models) made from 1993 to 2007.
-These adapters fit about all of the Japanese outboards that use a back-flush system.
+Also OMC Johnson/Evinrude uses the same adapter to back-flush for many of their outboard motors made from 1993 to 2007.
+These adapters also fit about all of the Japanese outboards that use a back-flush system.

 Read your manual.
 EVERY TIME you run the boat and come back in for the day, freshwater AND especially in saltwater, use the recommended low pressure grease gun and lube the impeller shaft's bearings that are located under the water pump.